Best Adobe Acrobat Alternatives for Mac

 Cons

-I believe Snippety, a new app, requires a special mention when it comes to expanding and replacing text on Mac.
+We believe Snippety, a new app, deserves special mention for expanding and replacing text on Mac.
 You can use Snippety to create snippets that work on both macOS and iOS, and it lets you go a long way when it comes to custom snippets.

-You get a set of features, including advanced support for scripts and text expansion, along with automation and collaboration features.
-For instance, the smart placeholder feature is great when you want to insert a variable kind of data into the text field.
+You get a set of features, including advanced support for scripts and text expansion, as well as automation and collaboration.
+For instance, the smart placeholder feature is great for inserting variable data into a text field.

 You can purchase Snippety for $29.99.
 Unfortunately, there is no free trial or free plan.